Pesinn/TextMining/README.md

 ### Classification

 #### Training- and testing
 Articles are split into test- and training sets, where the proportion of test is 20 % and training is 80 %.
 Each sets are then split into positive and negative, based on keywords extracted from the articles.
 In this case the keywords used are related to Covid 19, ("covid19", "covid-19", "covid", "coronavirus").
 Articles that contain any of these words are considered as positive, while all the others are considered as negative.
+The function `train_test_split` from the sklean library is used for splitting the data.

 #### Word frequencies
 Next up is to count how many times each word appears in the testing set.
 An object is created to keep track of that: